#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 I’ve talked to enough people to know that I’m not unique in preferring peace.
 Yet, conflict remains, and it doesn’t seem to be going away anytime soon.
 In fact, in Matthew 24, Jesus makes it clear to his disciples that conflict will remain until he returns (Matt.
 24:6).
 Jesus spoke of wars and rumors of wars, of division and strife, as hallmarks of a fallen world awaiting redemption.
 This isn’t just about global conflicts; it’s true in our personal lives, too.
 From heated family disputes to church disagreements, conflict is woven into the fabric of our existence this side of glory.

+There’s a reason you picked up this guide.
+Perhaps it was a past conflict long ago, or a conflict you’re in the middle of now.
+Maybe you see conflict on the horizon, and you’re looking for wisdom beforehand.
 Maybe you’re reading this because your personality is prone to conflict.
 It could be that you enjoy conflict a bit too much.
 You thrive in debates and relish the chance to prove a point.
 But over the years, you’ve noticed that these small victories come at a cost: strained friendships, tense family dynamics, co-workers who fear you more than respect you, or even a reputation amongst others for being contentious.

 The good news is that one day, all conflict will be eradicated.
 Christ will return, establish his kingdom, and strife will be a distant memory.
 Imagine a world where every conversation is marked by love, where disagreements no longer divide, and where peace reigns in every heart.
 This is the hope we cling to as believers—a future where conflict is replaced by the perfect harmony of God’s kingdom (Rev. 21:4).
 So, if you feel discouraged by conflict but are trusting in Christ, know that it’s only a temporary reality!

 Until that day, though, we live in the tension of a broken world, and we need God’s wisdom to navigate it.
 To find wisdom, we turn to God’s word.
 Through the pages of Scripture, we find the principles and practices that equip us to turn fights into fruitful conversations that reflect the heart of our Savior.
+This is the essence of the peacemaker’s guide: resolving disputes according to scripture.

 First Principles